What is HIL?

 Why is HIL important?

 Unit tests and platform simulations are effective tools to verify that your code is correct.
 But running tests on hardware to confirm that it’s operational is the best way to fully check the behavior of the system.
-It is therefore desirable to test early and often!
+It’s always best practice to test early and often!

 A key downside to testing your code on hardware is that the initial setup may be time-consuming, and could increase the budget required for your project.
 This is why it is common to only see full system testing done in the final phase of development of embedded projects.